maxblum/hatchjs/README.md

 # About

 Hatch-compound is CMS platform with social features.
-This package is just express application which could be extended with additional modules.
-Any part of this application accesible via [CompoundJS API][compound-api].
+This package is an express application which can be extended with additional modules.
+All parts of this application are accesible via [CompoundJS API][compound-api].

 ## Package Structure Overview

-### ./index.js
+### ./server.js

 Exports application server builder function.
 This is main entry point to application.
 When you run `node .` or `compound server 3003` this file